-- The multiplying effect of precipitation on the severity of the floods, where an increase by a factor of 2 in precipitation causes the size of the flooded area to increase by a factor of 45, is caused by the extremely flat landscape in the LM.
-Precipitation alone wouldn't cause any floods if the LM had a better drainage.
-The savannah-forest ecotone in the central and southern LM is controlled by the duration and intensity of - the seasonal floods (Mayle et al., 2007).
-Hamilton et al. (2004) have pointed out that the outcrops of the Brazilian shield in the northern LM constrain the river channels and contribute to a backwater effect at high water.
-Therefore, as floods determine the savannah-forest ecotone, drainage determines how floods respond to precipitation and neotectonics determines drainage, it can be concluded that uplifts in northern LM could - 15 have been a determining factor in the evolution of the savannah-forest ecotone in central and southern LM during the Holocene.
+The multiplying effect of precipitation on the severity of the floods, where an increase of less than 100% in mean annual precipitation causes the size of the flooded area to increase by more than 300%, is caused by the extremely flat landscape in the LM.
+Precipitation alone would not cause any floods if the LM had a better drainage.
+The savannah- forest ecotone in the central and southern LM is controlled by the duration and intensity of the seasonal floods (Mayle et al., 2007).
+Hamilton et al. (2004) have pointed out that the outcrops of the Brazilian Shield in the northern LM constrain the river channels and contribute to a backwater effect at high water.
+Therefore, as floods determine the savannah- forest ecotone, drainage determines how floods respond to precipitation and neotectonics determines drainage, it can be concluded that uplifts in northern LM could have been a determining factor in the evolution of the savannah-forest ecotone in the central and southern LM during the Holocene.
 Uplift events in the northern LM reduced the drainage of the basin, but they were followed by stronger erosion by the rivers going through the uplifted rocks.
-This study suggests that uplifts were responsible for: (1) the creation of interior deltas, (2) the elevation of the river beds with formation of ria lakes - in some of the lateral valleys and (3) the increase in sedimentation of fine silts and clays in the fluvial valleys, with a consequent flattening of the topography and creation of flat valley bottoms.
-Conversely, periods between different uplifts were characterized by deeper river incision, improved drainage, lowering of the LM water table, reduction of the flooded areas and widespread changes in the process of soil formation and veg- - etation assemblages.
+This study suggests that uplifts were responsible for (1) the creation of interior deltas, (2) the elevation of the river beds with formation of ria lakes in some of the lateral valleys, and (3) the increase in sedimentation of fine silts and clays in the fluvial valleys, with a consequent flattening of the topography and creation of flat valley bottoms.
+Conversely, periods between different uplifts were characterized by deeper river incision, improved drainage, lowering of the LM water table, reduction of the flooded areas and widespread changes in the process of soil formation and vegetation assemblages.
 This interplay between uplift and river incision could have been, together with climate, a major player in controlling inundation patterns in the LM and the most important factor determining the evolution of the LM landscape.
+Moreover, the changes in river slope due to downriver uplifts would have had an impact on the sedimentary load of the Madeira River and, consequently, of the Amazon River, as neotectonics not only affects the shape and behaviour of channels and flood plains but also determines the river's suspended-load transport capacity (Dunne et al., 1998).